-The Data Formats and Procedures WG completed the implementation of the Consolidated Prediction Format (CPF) for a much wider variety of laser ranging targets including (1) Earth-orbiting retroreflector satellites, (2) Lunar reflectors, (3) asynchronous and synchronous transponders.
-The new expanded format capability, with more complete modeling representation, has improved tracking on lower satellites and has removed the need for drag and special maneuver files as well as virtually all satellite time-bias corrections.
-The working group also designed and began implementing the Consolidated laser Ranging Data format (CRD), which accommodates full rate, sampled engineering, and normal point data types for artificial satellite, lunar, and now transponder ranging data.
-The format change was required to incorporate higher precision fire times for transponder ranging and to more efficiently represent full rate data from kHz laser-repetition-rate stations.
-The format was designed to be flexible and expandable and to incorporate additional statistical and configuration data unavailable in the earlier formats.
-Implementation and initial validation of the CRD format is being monitored by the WG through a cooperative effort with the OCs, DCs, and AGs (organized through the Analysis WG).
-The Working Group has also coordinated the implementation of new features to support mission support restrictions due to satellite vulnerability.
+The Data Formats and Procedures WG completed the implementation of the Consolidated Prediction Format (CPF) for improved predictions on a much wider variety of laser ranging targets including (1) Earth-orbiting retroreflector satellites, (2) Lunar reflectors, (3) asynchronous and synchronous transponders.
+The new expanded format capability, with more complete modeling representation, removes the need for drag and special maneuver files as well as virtually all satellite time-bias corrections, a great benefit particularly on lower orbiting satellites.
+The working group also designed and implemented the Consolidated laser Ranging Data format (CRD), which accommodates full rate, sampled engineering, and normal point data types for artificial satellite, lunar, and now, one-way transponder ranging data.
+This format change was required to incorporate higher precision fire times for transponder ranging and to more efficiently represent full rate data from kHz laser-repetition-rate stations.
+It was designed to be flexible and expandable and to incorporate additional statistical and configuration data unavailable in the earlier formats.
+Implementation and validation of the CRD format is being monitored by the WG through a cooperative effort with the OCs, DCs, and AGs (organized through the Analysis WG).
+The Working Group has also coordinated the implementation of new features to support mission support restrictions for accommodate satellite vulnerability.